Skiddle-ID/blocklist/README.md

 Uncensored blocklist taken automatically from their site.
 This Is used on my API Service in [CheckDomain](https://github.com/Skiddle-ID/checkdomain) If you used this Blocklist on your project please updated to used links from the github release.
+If you need near real-time update used file from my [Blocklist CDN](https://blocklist.skiddle.id/)

 <!-- SUMMARY:START -->
 ### 🧾 Blocklist Summary (Last Updated: 2025-12-14 13:33:01)